A coordination-free, convergent, and safe replicated tree: Introduction

 We prove \RDTName\ to be safe, even in the presence of concurrent updates (including moves), despite being coordination-free and without any roll-backs.
-Using the Why3 proof assistant, we apply the CISE proof methodology~\cite{syn:app:sh179}, with the following steps: \begin{compactenum} \item \emph{Sequential safety:} We show that the initial state satisfies the tree invariant, and that every update operation has a precondition strong enough to maintain the tree invariant. \item \emph{Convergence:} We show that any two operations that may execute concurrently commute. \item \emph{Precondition stability:} We show that for any two operations $u, v$ that may execute concurrently, $u$ preserves the precondition of $v$, and vice-versa. \end{compactenum} Consequently, every state reachable from the initial state, sequentially or concurrently, satisfies the tree invariant. \footnote{ We furthermore claim ({without proof}) that \RDTName\ is live, in the sense that, if every message sent is eventually delivered to some replica $r_1$, then, given some update originating at a replica $r_2$, its postcondition eventually takes effect at replica $r_1$. }

-\RDTName{} satisfies an additional desirable property, \emph{monotonic reads}~\cite{rep:syn:1481}.
+Using the Why3 proof assistant, we apply the CISE proof methodology~\cite{syn:app:sh179}, with the following steps: \begin{compactenum} \item \emph{Sequential safety:} We show that the initial state satisfies the tree invariant, and that every individual update operation has a precondition strong enough to maintain the invariant. \item \emph{Convergence:} We show that any two operations that may execute concurrently commute. \item \emph{Precondition stability:} We show that for any two operations $u, v$ that may execute concurrently, $u$ preserves the precondition of $v$, and vice-versa. \end{compactenum} It follows that every state reachable from the initial state, sequentially or concurrently, satisfies the tree invariant. \footnote{ We furthermore claim ({without proof}) that \RDTName\ is live, in the sense that, if every message sent is eventually delivered to some replica $r_1$, then, given some update originating at a replica $r_2$, its postcondition eventually takes effect at replica $r_1$. } \RDTName{} satisfies an additional desirable property, \emph{monotonic reads}~\cite{rep:syn:1481}.
 This requires that a replica that has delivered some update will not roll it back.

+Losing an operation might have impacts on the causally dependent future operations.
+We devise a independence analysis to capture this effect.
+The move operations lose if it is dependent on another move operation that loses.